Non-Convex Exact Community Recovery in Stochastic Block Model: Introduction

 \section{Introduction}

-Learning community structures in graphs is a fundamental task in machine learning and computer science.
-It has found broad applications in physics \cite{fortunato2010community, newman2004finding}, biology \cite{cline2007integration}, and social science \cite{girvan2002community}, to name a few.
-In research on community estimation, the stochastic block model (SBM), which is a generative model for random graphs that admits community structures, has become increasingly popular as a platform for validating theoretical ideas and comparing numerical algorithms.
-In particular, substantial advances have been made in the past decade on understanding the statistical limits for detection and recovery of communities in graphs that are generated by SBMs, and on developing computationally tractable methods that can detect and recover the underlying communities at their corresponding statistical limits; see, for example, \citet{mossel2014consistency,abbe2015community,abbe2016exact,abbe2017entrywise,chen2016statistical,gao2017achieving}.
+Community detection is a fundamental task in network analysis and has found many applications in diverse fields such as physics \cite{fortunato2010community,newman2004finding}, biology \cite{cline2007integration}, and social science \cite{girvan2002community}, to name a few.
+In research on community detection, the stochastic block model (SBM), which provides a way to generate graphs with community structure, is widely used as a platform for validating theoretical ideas and comparing numerical algorithms.
+In particular, substantial advances have been made in the past decade on understanding the fundamental limits of community detection in graphs that are generated by SBMs, and on developing computationally tractable methods that can meet different recovery requirements up to their corresponding fundamental limits; see, e.g., \cite{abbe2018community} and the references therein.